Chaotic Pop-Up Block Parties Disrupt North Baltimore Neighborhood

 The parties are taking place along Greenmount Avenue, starting at Mund Park but overflowing into nearby streets.

-One woman videotaping from her stoop on East 23rd Street.
-“We’ve got groups of people… and they’re not moving and they don’t live here,” said the woman in the video, “this has got to stop.”
+One woman videotaping from her stoop on East 23rd Street said “we’ve got groups of people and they’re not moving and they don’t live here,” said the woman in the video, “this has got to stop.”

 Police said these unpermitted parties at Mund Park are posted on social media and by the time officers arrived to disperse the crowds, there were already hundreds flooding into the street.